GraemeMalcolm/openai-vision/Instructions/Labs/02-multimodal.md

    dotnet run
     ```
 -->
-4. When prompted, enter `2` to use an image-based prompt and then enter the prompt `What is in the image, and can I make marmelade from it?`
+4. When prompted, enter `2` to use an image-based prompt and then enter the prompt `What is this, and what could I make with it?`
 5. Review the response.
 Then enter `quit` to exit the program.

 ### Write code to use an audio-based prompt